solana-foundation/solana-improvement-documents/proposals/0046-optimistic-cluster-restart-automation.md

 400ms * 81000 = 9 hours, we assume most restart decisions to be made in 9
 hours.
 If a validator restarts after 9 hours past the outage, it cannot join the restart this way.
-If enough validators failed to restart within 9 hours, then fallback to the manual, interactive cluster restart method.
+If enough validators failed to restart within 9 hours, then fallback to the manual, interactive `cluster restart` method.

-When a validator enters restart, it uses silent repair shred version to avoid interfering with those outside the restart.
-There is slight chance that the silent repair shred version would collide with the shred version after the "silent repair phase", but even if this rare case occurred, we plan to flush gossip on successful restart before entering normal validator operation.
+When a validator enters restart, it uses `silent repair shred version` to avoid interfering with those outside the restart.
+There is slight chance that the `silent repair shred version` would collide with the shred version after the `silent repair phase`, but even if this rare case occurred, we plan to flush gossip on successful restart before entering normal validator operation.

-To be extra cautious, we will also filter out `LastVotedForkSlots` and `HeaviestFork` in gossip if a validator is not in "silent repair phase".
+To be extra cautious, we will also filter out `LastVotedForkSlots` and `HeaviestFork` in gossip if a validator is not in `silent repair phase`.

 `LastVotedForkSlots` message will be written into gossip and then be distributed to all others in restart.
 Meanwhile the validator can immediately enter next step.

-### 2. "silent repair phase": Repair ledgers up to the restart slot
+### 2. `silent repair phase`: Repair ledgers up to the restart slot

 The main goal of this step is to repair all blocks which could potentially be optimistically confirmed.

-We need to prevent false negative at all costs, because we can't rollback an optimistically confirmed block.
+We need to prevent false negative at all costs, because we can't rollback an `optimistically confirmed block`.
 However, false positive is okay.
 Because when we select the heaviest fork in the next step, we should see all the potential candidates for optimistically confirmed slots, there we can count the votes and remove some false positive cases.